 Car owners in Florida are covered under PIP, or No-Fault insurance.
 This means that you can receive treatments for your injuries even if you were at fault for the accident.
 In order to activate your PIP insurance benefits, you have to file a claim with the insurance company and you must schedule an appointment with a doctor or chiropractor within 14 days of the accident.

-If your injuries are serious, you may need more medical care than is provided by your PIP benefits.
-If this is the case, Dr. Danielle Hurd, DC will give you the names of attorneys who expertly handle personal injury cases.
+If your injuries are severe, you might require more medical care than what your PIP benefits cover.
+If this is the case, Dr. Danielle Hurd, DC, will give you the names of attorneys who expertly handle personal injury cases.

 If your primary care physician refuses to treat you for injuries suffered in a car accident, don’t be upset.
 Would you be upset if if your dentist didn’t want to perform open heart surgery?
 Chiropractors are trained to treat the musculoskeletal injuries common in car accidents.
 Dr. Danielle is experienced in treating the trauma that can result from car crashes.